Did You Just Romance Cthulhu?

 - Beowulf: Grendel's mother was allegedly an eldritch abomination - and supposedly the biblical Cain decided she was just too sexy to resist.
 The gods struck him dead on the spot, and his lover then birthed the monstrous Grendel to remember her late lamented beau by.
 In some accounts Grendel had two brothers that were almost as nightmarish, including a shark that swam through the sky.

 - In American Gods, a man sleeps with a prostitute who turns out to be a succubus-like monster.
 The prostitute ends up swallowing the unlucky man through her vagina.
-In a less nightmare inducing example, the main character also catches the smitten eye of an Egyptian Cat Goddess, Bastet.
+In less of a nightmare-inducing example, Shadow, the main character, catches the smitten eye of the Egyptian Cat Goddess, Bastet.
 It doesn't amount to much more than a one night stand and some minor flirting though.
+The implications of the trope are minimized when you learn that Shadow is in fact Baldr.

 - In "A Study in Emerald" we have Queen Victoria (reimagined as an Eldritch Abomination) and her human "consort" Prince Albert.
 Also in this story, Prince Franz Drago of Bohemia (another Eldritch Abomination) is said to have frequented brothels, and he ends up dying after Sherlock Holmes lures him to his death with the offer of a virgin kidnapped from a convent.